syzoekao/FollowTheSex/reportdocs/source/netstructure.rst

 Network Structure
 ************************************

-* The study includes three types of networks: random, community-structured, and scale-free.
+* The study includes four types of networks: random, community-structured, scale-free (power law), and an empirical degree distribution.
 * The population size is 5,000 individuals.
 * Assumed the same average number of degree across types of network in the simulation time horizon.
 * Time step is bi-weekly time step.